appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 <dd>

-*Example:* suppose you have data that you want to display in a Table widget; you can do so by binding the response to the widget's properties using Mustache syntax, like `{{<query_name>.data}}`.
+*Example:* suppose you have data that you want to display in a Table widget; you can do so by binding the response to the widget's properties using mustache syntax `{{}}`.

-1. You have a query called `fetchData` that retrieves data from a datasource, like:
+* For instance, you have a query called `fetchData` that retrieves data from a datasource, like:

 ```sql
 SELECT * FROM public."users" LIMIT 10;
 ```

-2. Display the data by binding the query response.
+* To display the data, bind the query response.
 For the Table widget, add the following code to the **Table data** property:

 ```js
 {{fetchData.data}}
 ```

-Similarly, you can connect queries to different widgets using the Mustache syntax, like `{{}}`.
+Similarly, you can connect queries to different widgets using the Mustache syntax, like `{{<query_name>.data}}`.